 This smoking cookbook, Pitmaster, gives you not only good techniques but also contains tips from 10 respected chefs and restaurateurs.
 The Pitmaster book teaches you the basics of using common grills and smokers and then continues your journey into more advanced recipes and techniques.

-What makes this a good smoker cookbook is that it dives into different regional barbecue styles, including Texas-style, Memphis, and the Carolinas.
+What makes this a good cookbook for those with smokers is that it dives into different regional barbecue styles, including Texas-style, Memphis, and the Carolinas.

 While reading this book I enjoyed the different perspectives of different chefs who participated in this book bring.
 I like that different styles don’t necessarily mean better, but just different.
 However, different can certainly bring better results.